Fixed: Duplicate without User-Selected Canonical error (Top solutions)

 Step 5.
 Consolidate Identical or Nearly-Identical Contents: Look into merging or consolidating the pages with different places, devices, or slight keyword variations with similar content that does not look original.
 In general, having one strong page with unique content is more advisable rather than splitting your signals across multiple duplicated pages.

-- Add a tag to the <head> section of each of those pages.
+• Add a meta tag tag to the <head> section of each of those pages.

-- Only use noindex on the non-canonical duplicates, not the main version want to be indexed.
+• Only use noindex on the non-canonical duplicates, not the main version you want to be indexed.

 Step 7.
-Validate Fix: To verify fixes, you should use the “Validate Fix” button in the Google Search Console coverage report.
+Validate Fixes in Google Search Console: To verify fixes, you should use the “Validate Fix” button in the Google Search Console coverage report.
 This will cause Google to fetch and crawl your affected pages and update the report to show any resolutions.

 Conclusion

-Settlement of the “Duplicate without user-selected canonical” problems in the Google Search Console is essential for SEO success.
+Settlement of the “Duplicate without user-selected canonical” issue in the Google Search Console is essential for SEO success.
+By applying proper canonicalization, redirects, and sitemap adjustments, you can ensure Google indexes the right pages.
 Recall that Google aims to provide the best user experience and credit unique content.
-Resolving the duplicate content issues achieves this goal, opening the path to better visibility.
+Resolving the duplicate content issues achieves this goal and opens the path to better visibility.

-At AlgoSaga digital marketing agency, we are professionals in solving SEO technical issues like this and boosting your website’s organic performance.
+At AlgoSaga, a reliable digital marketing agency, we are professionals in solving SEO technical issues like this and boosting your website’s organic performance.
 Our team of SEO experts can help you spot and fix indexing issues, optimize site architecture, and implement advanced SEO strategies.